eggplantpasta/simple-vagrant-lamp/readme.md

 - www
 	- This is the web root of the website you want hosted in the VM
 - sqldump
 	- This is where the database SQL file is stored.
-Initially it's fine for this to be empty, but if you destory the VM, a sqldump file located here will be imported into the VM's database when it is created.
+Initially it's fine for this to be empty, but if you destory the VM, a sqldump file located here will be imported into the VM's database when it is recreated.
 The file should be named `database.sql`
 - scripts
 	- This is where you can place various scripts that you might want access to.
-A good example would be a script that can dump out the database and place it in the folder where the VM will look to import it from when it is being created.
-See below section for an example command to dump the database.
-You can run that script any time you want to update the backup of your database that will be restored when the VM is created.
+A good example would be a script that can dump out the database and place it in the shared folder where the VM will use it when being created (see below).

 When you first boot the VM or recreate it, you might see some warning messages from apache about not being able to determine the ServerName.
 The bootstrap file eventually fixes this as it goes through its process.
 There is also an rdoc notice that can be ignored.

-Edit your local hosts file to point a domain to `192.168.56.101` then use that domain in your browser to hit the site your VM is serving.
+Edit your local hosts file to point a domain to 192.168.56.101 then use that domain in your browser to hit the site your VM is serving.

 ## What is the bootstrap.sh script doing?
 - Sets the MySQL root password to `root`